bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ### Loading Your Card

 You may add funds to your Card, called "value loading", at any time.
 The minimum amount of the initial value load is US$5.00.
-The Card must be loaded for at least the minimum amount at the time the Card is purchased at the branch location.
-The minimum amount of each value reload is US$5.00 via agent partner or online via the consumer website.
-The maximum amount of the initial value load at the time of Card purchase is US$500.00 at the agent partner location.
+The minimum amount of each value reload is US$5.00 via agent partner or participating partners's mobile application.
+The maximum amount of the initial value load at the time of Card purchase is US$500.00.
 The maximum amount of each value reload is US$2,500.00.
-Online via the consumer website the maximum reload amount is US$500.00 per transaction; up to US$2,500.00 per day.
+A maximum reload amount is US$500.00 per transaction via a partner's mobile application; up to US$2,500.00 per day.

 ### Using Your Card/Features